daphne-eu/daphne/doc/RunningDaphneLocally.md

 ### `Parser error: ...`/`Pass error: ...`/`Execution error: ...`

-One of the three types of errors mentioned above occured.
+One of the three types of errors mentioned above occurred.
 In many (but not yet all) cases, there will be an error message indicating what went wrong.

 *Examples:*